Frances Farmer: 1965–1970: Final years

 During the early and mid-1960s, Farmer was actress-in-residence at Purdue University, and spent the majority of her free time painting and writing poetry.
 She and Ratcliffe attempted to start a small cosmetics company, but although their products were successfully field-tested, the project failed after the man who handled their investment portfolio embezzled their funds.
 In 1968, she formally converted to Roman Catholicism, as she claimed to have felt God in her life and sensed that she "would have to find a disciplined avenue of faith and worship."
 She recounted her experience:

 I had never given great concern to organized religion, and I was like a wayfaring stranger until one day I found myself sitting in Saint Joan of Arc, the Catholic church of our neighborhood.
 I had passed the cathedral countless times, but that afternoon, as I was returning from marketing, I stopped and sat alone in the great hall.
 It was quiet and dark, and I studied the massive altar and understood, for the first time, the power and meaning of the Crucifixion.

 Farmer had a great affection for the Saint Joan of Arc church and attended Mass there regularly in her last years.
-During this period, she also gave up drinking, and began considering writing an autobiography.
-She negotiated a collaboration with Lois Kibbee, who encouraged her to tape-record her life story.
-The experience was emotionally jarring for Farmer, specifically the revisiting of medical records from her institutionalization.
-The book went unfinished, but Ratcliffe used its manuscript in compiling Farmer's posthumously released autobiography, Will There Really Be a Morning?.
+During this period, she also gave up drinking, and began writing her autobiography.